gabrielfs7/udemy-docker-mastery/README.md

 ### Restart a previous stoped container:

-By providing the container's "name" or "ID" you can start previously stoped container.
+By providing the container's `name` or `ID` you can start previously stoped container.

 I.e for `webhost` container's name.